 There’s never just one solution to a problem; so when I notice something isn’t working, I’ll offer several possible solutions.
 We can also bounce ideas back and forth to come up with something together.
-I’ll also always explain why I think a certain change is necessary.
+I’ll always explain why I think a certain change is necessary.
 Because this is your book, I will never force you to make any changes.
 But if you’re reluctant to make any changes at all, I may not be the mentor for you.

 In terms of communication, I’m pretty flexible so it’ll be whatever you’re most comfortable with: email, texts, video chat, DMs, etc. It’ll really be up to you.
 I want my mentee to feel comfortable to approach me with questions or tell me when they disagree.